 The previous section identified the different channels in each frequency band which are available for AREDN® networking.
 Devices on each side of a radio link must use the same frequency band, channel, channel width, and SSID.
 Beyond that requirement, however, you have quite a bit of flexibility to select the radio channels that will ensure the highest signal quality and throughput for your network.
 In a basic AREDN® network with several nodes spread across a limited geographical area, all of the nodes may use the same band, channel, and channel width.
-This allows them to establish the mesh network and route data to any of the sites as needed.
+This allows them to establish network routing to any of the sites as needed.

-Wireless Network Operation¶
+Wireless Network Operation

 A wireless network is a shared half-duplex medium on which only one station at a time should transmit.
 In that sense wireless operations are analogous to other types of radio transmissions.
 If two stations key up their transmitters at the same time, they will interfere with each other to the extent that neither of them will receive the other’s message.
 That is why net control procedures are implemented to ensure controlled access to a radio channel during emergency communication.

 AREDN® firmware automatically mediates station access to the wireless medium by implementing IEEE 802.11a/b/g/n standards and Carrier Sense Multiple Access / Collision Avoidance (CSMA/CA).
 This listen-before-talk technology helps nodes to determine whether a channel is busy.
 Each node performs a Clear Channel Assessment (CCA) as well as using Request to Send / Clear to Send (RTS/CTS) messages to negotiate access to a channel.
-A negligible amount of network traffic is also required for OLSR (Optimized Link State Routing protocol) to maintain routes for the mesh network as a whole, but this OLSR traffic is a very small fraction of the total.
+A negligible amount of network traffic is also required for OLSR (Optimized Link State Routing protocol) to maintain routes for the network as a whole, but this OLSR traffic is a very small fraction of the total.

 In a single-channel wireless network, any node that needs to transmit will automatically coordinate with the other nodes for a clear channel.
 This is by design, but as more devices try to gain access to the same channel there is an increased potential for each node to wait longer for its chance to transmit.
 This can result in increased latency and decreased network throughput as the number of network nodes increases.

 The concept of Overlapping Channel Interference is illustrated on the right side of the following channel scan diagram.
-Overlapping Channel Interference is very serious, but it can be eliminated by selecting non-overlapping channels for all devices accessing your mesh network.
+Overlapping Channel Interference is very serious, but it can be eliminated by selecting non-overlapping channels for all of the devices accessing your network.
 A second issue related to how wireless networks operate is illustrated on the left side of the diagram.
 It is commonly called Co-channel Interference but is more accurately described as Co-channel Contention or Co-channel Cooperation.

 In this example several nodes must share a single channel, so they all negotiate for the opportunity to transmit.
 Any node that needs to transmit will use listen-before-talk technology to determine whether the medium is busy.
 If the channel seems clear, the node will attempt to transmit data.
 If the channel is busy, the node will defer transmission until the channel seems clear.
 In a high-density network where a large number of nodes share a single channel, the normal negotiation processes may result in significant performance degradation.
 From an end-user perspective, an overloaded channel can make the network seem sluggish or even unusable.